entropy-lab/entropylab-docs-open/end_user/docs/entropy/project.md

 Entropy comes with [paramStore](../paramstore/overview.md), a tool for working with experimental parameters.
 The parameter store is located in the `params.json` file in the `.entropy` folder.
 The Entropy [GUI](gui.md) includes a tool to view and work with the parameter store.
-This tools searches for the `params.json` file which belongs to the folder from which `entropy serve` was called.
+This tool searches for the `params.json` file which belongs to the folder from which `entropy serve` was called.

+!!! warning

+    Only the parameter store saved in `.entropy/params.json` will show up in the web GUI.

 ## HDF5